savonet/book/installation.md

 This installs `liquidsoap` along with the optional `ffmpeg` package, which provides most of the expected functionalities (encoding, decoding, metadata support, etc.) out of the box.
-Starting with opam 2.1, external dependencies (system libraries) are handled automatically — opam will ask for your permission to install them or guide you through the process.
+External dependencies (system libraries) are handled automatically by opam: it will ask for your permission to install them or guide you through the process.

 Most of Liquidsoap's dependencies are only optionally installed by opam.
-For instance, if you want to enable ogg/vorbis encoding and decoding after you've already installed Liquidsoap, you should install the `vorbis` library by
+For instance, if you want to enable ogg/vorbis encoding and decoding after you have already installed Liquidsoap, you should install the `opus` library by
 executing:

 ```
-opam install vorbis
+opam install opus
 ```

 Opam will automatically detect that this library can be used by Liquidsoap and